finos/rune-dsl/documentation/documentation.rst

 The alias syntax is straightforward: ``alias <name> <Rosetta expression>``.

-The alias name needs to be unique across the product and event qualifications, the classes and the aliases, and validation logic is in place to enforce this.
 The naming convention is to have one camelCased word, instead of a composite name as for the Rosetta rules, with implied meaning.

 The below snippet presents an example of such alias and its use as part of an event qualification.